verlok/blog-11ty/content/blog/using-intersection-observers-to-create-vanilla-lazyload/index.md

   - techniques
 ---

-In August 2017 a new exciting browser API finally [gained](https://hacks.mozilla.org/2017/08/intersection-observer-comes-to-firefox/) quite a [wide support](https://caniuse.com/#search=IntersectionObserver): the [Intersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API), which we can use to know when two DOM elements intersect, or when a given DOM element **enters the browser viewport**.
-Lazy loading of images is just the case.
+In August 2017 a new exciting browser API finally [gained](https://hacks.mozilla.org/2017/08/intersection-observer-comes-to-firefox/) quite [wide support](https://caniuse.com/#search=IntersectionObserver): the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API), which we can use to know when two DOM elements intersect, or when a given DOM element **enters the browser viewport**.
+The lazy loading of images is just the case.

 About 3 years and 500 commits ago, I gave birth to a new vanilla javascript [lazy load script](https://github.com/verlok/vanilla-lazyload), currently known as `vanilla-lazyload` on [npm](https://www.npmjs.com/package/vanilla-lazyload) and [cdnjs](https://cdnjs.com/libraries/vanilla-lazyload), and starred by **1,135 people on GitHub**.